In Pursuit Of Happiness

 I bought her a snug apartment with a small garden in the city with a home-loan from my bank.
 It cost me enough to make me worry about meeting my repayment targets for quite some time.

-But soon my expectations began to crumble when I found her totally incapable of respecting my wishes and my sentiments,” he sighed.
+But soon, my expectations began to crumble when I found her totally incapable of respecting my humble wishes and my sentiments.
+She had an entirely different view of life and her mentality happened to be just the opposite of my own,” he sighed.

 He nodded sadly and said, “Brother, if you marry, find a humble girl who loves the ants.”